V-Model — major processes & flow maps

 7. Authoritative sources & further reading

-Full curated list: REFERENCE-LINKS.md.
+Full curated list: External reference URLs (methodology guides).